microsoft/TypeScript-React-Starter/README.md

 But first, let's install Enzyme.
 [Enzyme](http://airbnb.io/enzyme/) is a common tool in the React ecosystem that makes it easier to write tests for how components will behave.
 By default, our application includes a library called jsdom to allow us to simulate the DOM and test its runtime behavior without a browser.
-Enzyme is similar, but builds on jsdom and makes it easier to make certain queries about our components.
+Enzyme is similar but builds on jsdom and makes it easier to make certain queries about our components.

 Let's install it as a development-time dependency.